onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 # SECTION: Causality
 ██████████████████████████████████████████████████████████████████

+The Field of Causation
+    the shared causal graph
+Swim and start a ripple in the field of causation

-"Things are the way they are because they got that way." - Gerald Weinberg
+> "Things are the way they are because they got that way." - [Gerald Weinberg](https://en.wikiquote.org/wiki/Gerald_Weinberg)

 > "All models are wrong, but some are useful." - [George E. P. Box](https://en.wikipedia.org/wiki/All_models_are_wrong)